leonfoks/coretran/README.md

 ## Documentation <a name="docs"></a>

+Any good software library should come with documentation.
+In this library, I have extensive source code comments that you should be able to follow.
+The source code comments also contain snippets of code that show how to use the functions I have written.
+In addition to this, the source code comments can be used to automatically generate html pages.
+These pages are fully searchable and very nicely organized.
+This is where Ford comes in.

 The html documentation for the source code be created locally using the [ford Fortran Documentation Tool](https://github.com/cmacmackin/ford).
+If you don't want to create it locally you can simply see it [here](https://leonfoks.github.io/coretran).

 You can install Ford like any other Python module using "pip install ford".

+#### Installing and Setting up Python <a name="python"></a>

+I have so far found the [Anaconda Distribution of Python](https://www.continuum.io/downloads) to be the most friendly cross platform distribution.
+Go ahead and install Anaconda on your system, if you are on Windows, allow the installer to modify your environment variables (so you don't have to later).
+Ford uses python version 3+ so be sure to get the correct installer.

 Ford can also generate a dependency graph of the fortran modules by using [Graphviz](http://www.graphviz.org/), you will need to install Graphviz separately.